To connect with nature is a profoundly important requirement for human health. It's one of my top healthy living tips.

-While healthy eating is an important component to minimizing risk of disease, and maintaining health and vibrancy as we age, being barefoot on the Earth herself ~ what some call Earthing, or Grounding ~ may be just as important.
+While healthy eating is an important component to minimize risk of disease, and maintain health and vibrancy as we age, being barefoot on the Earth herself ~ what some call Earthing, or Grounding ~ may be just as important.

 I know personally, I ALWAYS feel more centered and at peace when I spend time outdoors, especially among the trees.
 Trees have always felt like friends to me, providing solace at times when I was younger, and felt alone.